PauloPHLP/Node.js-WelcomeScreenCinq/README.md

 Welcome screen manager for Cinq's kiosk.

-It is used in this project: HTML, CSS, JavaScript and Node.Js.
+It is used in this project: HTML, CSS, JavaScript and Node.Js with MongoDB.